yusufansari563/generic-micro-frontend-architecture/Readme.md

 # FRONTEND ARCHITECTURE

-### This architecture is build under the consideration of generic and reusability at its peak!!
+### This architecture is build under the consideration of generic and reusability

 ```
 /projects